hydrosolutions/SAPPHIRE_Forecast_Tools/doc/development.md

             -   YOUR_HRU_T_reanalysis.csv

-The only input file you need to provide, if you would like to make the downscaling are the files in the params_quantile_mapping folder.
+The only input file you need to provide, if you would like to make the downscaling, are the files in the params_quantile_mapping folder.
 This files should have the following structure:

 | code  | a                | b                | wet_day             |
 |-------|------------------|------------------|---------------------|